 If a social media manager does not know the answer to this, then move on.
 Its imperative you find someone who knows the rules and guidelines of each and every social platform and who will not have your business in violation of any Terms of Service.

 As a heads up, on Facebook you have to use a third-party app to host the contest and cannot use the ‘Share’ button, ‘Like’ button or require a comment in order to be entered to win.
-Here is a useful article on how to run Facebook contests without getting your page shutdown.
+Ensure you meet Facebook’s guidelines while running Facebook contests in order to avoid getting your page shutdown.

 9. Have you ever had to handle a Social Media crisis?
 If so, could you provide an example?